singhpratik17/solid-octo-carnival/README.md

 ~~Other than this, I have seen a few google apis use batching, with an option to even batch api calls of different types and to different endpoints.~~ - This is also more of a server side batching now when I think about it.

 I could only think of similar use cases where there is a need to load some secondary information - chat, feed.
+In the current application that I am working on, we load the products first and then a request goes out for pricing for each product.
+We do send a batched(bulk!) request, but we don't do it at the axios/fetch level.
+This could be one use case.

+React batches the setState calls if there are multiple calls inside the same event handler/function.
+But this is not a http request!

 #### Benefits:
 Reduces the number of http handshakes, thus reduces the load on the server.
 Servers usually have a rate-limiter, batching reduces the probability of it blocking requests.